vlovell24/Dandy-Drinks/README.md

 <img src="readme_images/dandy_shuffle.png" alt="random shuffle" style="width: 500px;"/>
 </p>

-### SEARCH BY DRINK CATEGORIES
+### :tumbler_glass: SEARCH BY DRINK CATEGORIES

 <p float="left">
 <img src="readme_images/dandy_category.png" alt="category page" style="width: 500px;"/>
 </p>

 The category page contains the following:
-- A drink category dropdown
+- :tumbler_glass: A drink category dropdown
-- A drink dropdown
+- :wine_glass: A drink dropdown
-- A home button
+- :house: A home button

 The page is fully dynamic, therefore when a new drink category is selected, the default first value is shown in the dropdown below, and the page changes to that drink.
 When a new drink is selected, the page also changes to the newly selected drink.
 The user may go back to the home page at any time by clicking the home button.

-### SEARCH BY FIRST LETTER
+### :abc: SEARCH BY FIRST LETTER

 <p float="left">
 <img src="readme_images/search_alphabetical.png" alt="alphabet page" style="width: 500px;"/>
 </p>

 The search by first letter page opens a new application page with two dropdowns:
-- Select a Letter (alphabetical dropdown)
+- :abc: Select a Letter (alphabetical dropdown)
-- Select a Drink (Select drink)
+- :tropical_drink: Select a Drink (Select drink)
 This page is also fully dynamic, and when a letter is selected, the select drink dropdown will query the api for the letter selected, and return all drinks starting with that letter, in the select a drink dropdown.
 When a drink is selected the page will change with that drinks values.

-### SEARCH BY INGREDIENT
+### :cook: SEARCH BY INGREDIENT

 <p float="left">
 <img src="readme_images/search_ingredient.png" alt="alphabet page" style="width: 500px;"/>
 </p>

 The search by ingredient page opens a new application page with two dropdowns:
-- Select a Ingredient
+- :shallow_pan_of_food: Select a Ingredient
-- Select a Drink
+- :tropical_drink:Select a Drink
 This page is fully dynamic and when an ingredient is selected, the select drink dropdown will query the api and change the second select drink dropdown.
 Once a new drink is selected from this dropdown, the page will update with the new values.
 ## Additional Notes :ledger: